Business account in Germany: what it is and how to open one (step-by-step guide)

 • Online banks (e.g. N26, Holvi, Finom)

-• All-in-one platforms like Vivid, combining banking with features like accounting tools, cashback, and sub-accounts
+• All-in-one platforms (e.g. Vivid, Qonto), combining banking with features like accounting tools, cashback, and sub-accounts

 Tip: Compare fees, digital features, customer support, and added benefits like interest on balances or automation tools.

-Not sure which option fits you best?
-Take a look at our in-depth comparison Best Business Accounts 2025 – featuring real user reviews, fees, and core features.
+Not sure which option fits your business best?
+Take a look at our in-depth comparison of best business accounts on the German market — featuring independent user reviews, fees, and core features.

 2. Check the requirements